Fergus McFadden

-Fergus McFadden (born Kildare 17 June 1986) is an Irish professional rugby union player for Leinster.
+Fergus McFadden (17 June 1986) is a retired professional rugby union player who played for Leinster & Ireland.
 He played both as a centre and on the wing.

 Career

 Early career

 McFadden started playing rugby as a boy when he played mini rugby with Cill Dara RFC in Kildare in the mid 1990s.
 He then went on to play at Clongowes Wood College.